Nikhilk91/Dashboard-and-Visualization/Lab8/README.md

 The question arises, how much information?
 Would it become part of chart junk?

 These questions are tricky to answer and could be well tackled with the following:
-1. With higher experience
+1. Experience
-2. If you know your audience well
+2. Know your audience well
-3. Understand the needs, wants and fears of the users.
+3. Understand the needs, wants and fears of the users

 In this visualization, you can see that the details are added towards the bottom of each metric (graph).
 This is done so that the users which in this case are prospective students should be able to comprehend the graphs.